SATVIK2204/Facial-Recognition/README.md

 # Facial Recognition
-This repository is the project to deect faces in a video stream through webcam.KNN is used as the classifier.
+This repository is the project to detect faces in a video stream through webcam.KNN is used as the classifier.

 # Files